Manipuri dance: Male garments

-Male upper & lower garment

 The male characters dress in a dhoti (also called dhotra or dhora) – a brilliantly colored broadcloth pleated, wrapped and tied at waist and allowing complete freedom of movement for the legs.
-Dancers wear a bright yellow-orange dhoti while playing Lord Krishna and a green/blue dhoti while playing Balaram.
-A crown decorated with peacock feather adorns the dancer's head, who portrays Lord Krishna.
+Dancers wear a bright yellow-orange dhoti while playing Krishna and a green/blue dhoti while playing Balaram.
+A crown decorated with peacock feather adorns the dancer's head, who portrays Krishna.

 The Pung Cholom dancers wear white dhoti that covers the lower part of body from waist and a snow-white turban on the head.
 A shawl neatly folded adorns their left shoulders while the drum strap falls on their right shoulders.

 The costume tradition of the Manipuri dance celebrates its more ancient artistic local traditions, fused with the spiritual themes of prema bhava of Radha-Krishna found in the tenth book of the Bhagavata Purana.

 The Huyen langlon dancers, however, typically wear costumes of Manipuri warriors.
 The costume varies depending on their gender.